Opening a Representative Payee Account

 - Social Security Administration (SSA) designation letter or documents appointing the Representative Payee for the Beneficiary

-You have two different ways to submit your documents:
+You have two ways to submit your documents:

 - Mail to: